Any links to Amazon are affiliate links.

 - Pegboards: These also teach patterns: Pegboard Toys

-- Pattern Blocks: Pattern Blocks teach, well, patterns
+- Pattern Blocks: Pattern Blocks teach, well, patterns.
+It’s great for spatial awareness, color recognition, hand-eye coordination, and problem-solving.

 - Calendars: Calendars help your child develop math awareness.
 It also helps your child come to understand days of the week and terms like “tomorrow” and “yesterday.”